-"Religion was a part of our home life when I was growing up," he said.
 "I attended Catholic school.
 It was a good education - for the spiritual end, as well as for its discipline.
-Laughter was a part of the church services I attended as a child."
+Laughter was a part of the church services I attended as a child.'

-He recalls his sixth grade teacher, Sister Anne, who didn't mind his charicatures featuring her.
+He recalls his sixth grade teacher, Sister Anne, who didn't mind his caricatures featuring her.
 "She was a great teacher.
-Instead of chastising me for drawing her in a not-too-flattering way, she encouraged me."
-When he left her class, Keane said, "Sister Anne said, 'I hope someday to see you drawing cartoons."
+Instead of chastising me for drawing her in a not-tooflattering way, she encouraged me."
+When he left her class, Keane said, "Sister Anne said, 'Ihope someday to see you drawing cartoons."